 Invest in your fitness

 Being physically fit helps.
 It helps with the job, it helps with your mental health, it helps your sleep, it helps when you eat all kinds of odd stuff at odd times.
+And that’s why My Fitness Hub leads you the right way for proper exercise routine, diet, equipment, supplements and more to achieve the body you dream of.
 There’s a culture of fitness at Sydney HEMS which helps a lot – I was never brave enough to get really sweaty on shift (in case I was called out for an urgent job) but I did use the last hour on base to walk on the treadmill and avoided rush hour traffic after night shifts by using that time for running instead.

 I also gatecrashed a 26K walk from Otford to Bundeena through the Royal National Park with three of my paramedic colleagues who were testing out a new personal locator beacon on a day off – I can promise you the beer at the end was the best beer of my whole life.
 Five years ago, before I took up running, there’s no way I would have considered that walk and I’m so glad I did it.

 It’s not easy to get started if you’re not an exercise person – so get in touch with us here at St Emlyn’s if you want advice and moral support towards making this life change (we have a variety of exercise interests and fitness levels!).

 Time doing something totally different can be truly transformative